 Get ready to look up—way, way up.
 California has the biggest, tallest trees on the planet.
 Discover them at outstanding parks and preserves dotting the state.
-Coast redwoods, some topping out at well over 350 feet/107 meters (and still growing) live in a narrow coastal band from roughly Big Sur to the Oregon border.
-Giant sequoia, with trunks measuring more than 30/9 meters feet in diameter, grow on the west side of the Sierra Nevada, with some trees starting out as seedlings some 3,500 years ago.
-Here’s where to find them.
+Coast redwoods, some topping out at well over 350 feet (and still growing) live in a narrow coastal band from Big Sur to the Oregon border.
+Giant sequoia, with trunks measuring more than 30 feet in diameter, grow on the west side of the Sierra Nevada, with some trees starting out as seedlings some 3,500 years ago.
+Here is where to find them.

 What makes California’s Redwood Coast so special?
 Maybe it’s the primeval wilderness that’s inspired legends from Paul Bunyan to Bigfoot.
-Perhaps it’s the 175 miles of rugged coastline or the cozy seaside towns.
-Or could it have something to do with the fact that the tallest trees in the world spread out here across millions of acres?
+Perhaps it’s the 175 miles of rugged coastline or the cosy seaside towns or could it have something to do with the fact that the oldest, largest trees in the world spread out here across millions of acres?
 The truth is that there are countless reasons to visit California’s Redwood Coast.
 We’ve put together this insider’s guide to help you navigate this must-travel spot.

 How to Get There

-Wonder abounds in the Redwood Coast—and part of that mystery can be exactly where the heck it is.
+Wonder abounds on the Redwood Coast and part of that mystery can be exactly where on earth it is.
 The Redwood Coast extends along the Northern California shore from Shelter Cove to the mouth of the Klamath River.
 Its forests are actually a collection of parks that together comprise Redwood National and State Parks and Humboldt Redwoods State Park, as well as other public and private lands.

-Don’t overthink it—just go.
-You can get there in roughly four hours from either San Francisco or Sacramento—or fly straight into California Redwood Coast - Humboldt County Airport.
+Don’t overthink it - just go.
+You can get there in roughly four hours from either San Francisco and Sacramento or fly straight into California Redwood Coast - Humboldt County Airport.
 Thanks to a temperate climate, the region welcomes visitors any time of year.
 For the sunniest weather, visit between June and September; the remaining months will be cooler and wetter but less crowded.

 Where to Stay

-There are really two ways to go when visiting the Redwood Coast: Pitch a tent at one of the region’s more than 30 campgrounds, or check into a charming bed-and-breakfast in a coastal town.
-Some of the best back-to-nature spots include Gold Bluffs Beach Campground with its sand dunes and magical canyon, or the starry-skied, trails-filled Albee Creek Campground.
+There are really two ways to go when visiting the Redwood Coast: Pitch a tent at one of the region’s 30 campgrounds or check into a charming bed-and-breakfast in a coastal town.
+Some of the best back-to-nature spots include Gold Bluffs Beach Campground with its sand dunes and magical canyon or the starry-skied, trails-filled Albee Creek Campground.

-For a more luxurious experience with access to a downtown, try the Lost Whale Inn, a bed-and-breakfast in Trinidad—reserve the Sea Lion Room for a wall of windows overlooking ocean cliffs—or Carter House Inn in Eureka (don't miss the wine list, which has more than 3,800 bottles!).
+For a more luxurious experience with access to a downtown, try the Lost Whale Inn, a bed-and-breakfast in Trinidad.
+Reserve the Sea Lion Room for a wall of windows overlooking ocean cliffs or Abigail’s Elegant Victorian Mansion in Eureka (ask about a ride in their 1928 Model A Ford).

 Standing more than 300 feet tall, the coast redwoods (Sequoia sempervirens) will take your breath away.
 Drive the 31-mile stretch along Avenue of the Giants or the 10-mile Newton B. Drury Redwood Scenic Parkway to get a sense of the massive trees right from your car.

-The stunning circle of trees in Lady Bird Johnson Grove are reachable through a relatively easy 1.5-mile hike—or you can spend the day exploring the otherworldly delights of the 9-mile Fern Canyon Loop Trail, which takes hikers through Prairie Creek Redwoods State Park down to a 50-foot canyon covered in ferns.
-In 2018, Redwoods National Park turns 50 (the state parks are a bit older), and the Save the Redwoods League celebrates its 100th anniversary.
-Check their sites for deals—such as free entry on the second Saturday of each month—to the parts of the park that are not normally free.
+The stunning circle of trees in Lady Bird Johnson Grove are reachable through a relatively easy 1.5-mile hike or you can spend the day exploring the otherworldly delights of the 9-mile Fern Canyon Loop Trail, which takes hikers through Prairie Creek Redwoods State Park down to a 50-foot canyon covered in ferns.
+In 2018, the Redwood State and National Parks celebrate their 50th anniversary and have a number of deals for visitors, including free entry on the second Saturday of each month.

 Experience the Majesty of the Coast

 See the forest, enjoy the trees, but don’t forget the “coast” component.
-Hike the California Coastal Trail at Humboldt Lagoons, head to Moonstone Beach to watch pelicans swoop above the mossy cliffs, or check out Agate Beach to search for its precious namesake rock.
-If you’re visiting in November, December, March, or April, you have a good chance of witnessing the gray whale migration.
-Bring a pair of binoculars to High Bluff Beach, or get up close and personal with an ocean tour from Pacific Outfitters.
+Hike the California Coastal Trail at Humboldt Lagoons, head to Moonstone Beach to watch pelicans swoop above the mossy cliffs or check out Agate Beach to search for its precious namesake rock.
+If you’re visiting in November, December, March, or April, you have a good chance of witnessing the grey whale migration.
+Bring a pair of binoculars to High Bluff Beach or get up close and personal with an ocean tour from HumBoats Kayak Adventures.